Translate this page:

 Further afield there’s plenty to see and do, a drive over Blanchland moor or across to the Simonside Hills with stunning moorland to admire, or why not explore the North East’s industrial heritage with a visit to Beamish Museum or Killhope Mining Museum.
-A journey to North Northumberland offers delights such as Alnwick Castle & Gardens, Bamburgh Castle, Warkworth Castle and the Holy Island of Lindisfarne and not to mention the stunning North East coastline with it's vast and expansive beaches.
+A journey to North Northumberland offers delights such as Alnwick Castle & Gardens, Bamburgh Castle, Warkworth Castle and the Holy Island of Lindisfarne and not to mention the stunning Northumberland Coast National Landscape which boasts a coastline of vast and expansive beaches.

 If it’s culture, shopping and nightlife you want, Newcastle and Gateshead are twenty miles east.
 Their many attractions include Newcastle Quayside with the Baltic Art Gallery and the Sage, restaurants, cafes and night clubs, plus fantastic shopping both in Newcastle City Centre and Gateshead Metro Centre.

 For sports fans, Hexham Race Course is six miles away; Newcastle United and Newcastle Falcons are twenty miles away; golf can be played at Slaley Hall, Matfen Hall and Hexham; and sailing is available at Derwent Reservoir & Kielder.